vrm-c/vrm.dev/docs/site/system.md

-# サイト構成
+# Site structure

 ## documents

-:::note sphinx の markdown を引き継ぎ
+:::note Inheriting sphinx markdown

-先代の sphinx 、その前の hugo の markdown 記事をそのまま引き継いでいます。
+It is inherited from the previous sphinx and previous hugo markdown articles.

 :::